lidofinance/lido-ethereum-sdk/packages/sdk/README.md

 - Structure:
   - `requestInfo` (Type: Object): Information about withdrawal request
     - `finalizationIn` (Type: number): The time needed for withdrawal in milliseconds.
-    - `finalizationAt` (Type: string): The amount of ETH available for claiming.
+    - `finalizationAt` (Type: string): The time when request finalized for withdrawal.
     - `type` (Type: WaitingTimeCalculationType): Type of final source of eth for withdrawal.
   - `status` (Type: WaitingTimeStatus): Status of withdrawal request.
-  - `nextCalculationAt` (Type: string): Time when calculation can be
+  - `nextCalculationAt` (Type: string): Time when next calculation can be changed.

 ##### Get time by request ids